neiman-marcus/serverless-provisioned-concurrency-autoscaling/README.md

 ## Configuration

 Add `concurrencyAutoscaling` parameters under each function you wish to autoscale in your `serverless.yml`.

+Add `customMetric` if you want to alter metric parameters.
+For spikey invocation patterns better auto scaling results might be achieved by configuring `statistic: Maximum`

 ```yaml
 # minimal configuration